 Upper Antelope Canyon tours are organized by 4 tour companies.

 3 companies manage Upper Antelope Canyon tours from Page (with round-trip transportation from Page).

-And, only one company, called Antelope Canyon Navajo Tour, offers Upper Antelope canyon tour from the Tribal Park Entrance Gate on US 98 (with direct pick up at the Navajo Park Gate).
-If you want to start touring Upper Antelope Canyon from the Tribal Park Entrance Gate, you should opt for Navajo Antelope Canyon Tour.
+And, only one company, called Antelope Canyon Navajo Tour, offers an Upper Antelope Canyon tour from the Tribal Park Entrance Gate on US 98 (with direct pick up at the Navajo Park Gate).
+If you want to start touring Upper Antelope Canyon from the Tribal Park Entrance Gate, you need to take Navajo Antelope Canyon Tour.

 9.2 LOWER ANTELOPE CANYON TOUR COMPANIES

 Visiting Lower Antelope Canyon without a guide is not allowed.
 Only two official tour companies manage visits to Lower Antelope Canyon AZ:

 - Ken’s Tours: Ken’s Lower Antelope Canyon Tours